Waitlisted MBA Applicants are Still in the Game

 Take Note of Each School’s Waitlist Policy

 It is essential to follow the rules, so make sure you understand your school’s waitlist policy.
-Some schools ask that you refrain from submitting additional materials.
-But most schools allow and even encourage meaningful updates.
+Some schools ask that you refrain from submitting additional materials, but most allow and even encourage meaningful updates.
+Find out if your schools publish webinars advising waitlisted applicants or offer application feedback.

 “Be patient, and send thoughtful updates of something truly important (e.g., move internationally or major award/achievement),” shared a former HBS Admissions Officer on the SBC team.